 Reason #1: They can’t communicate their wants and needs as well as they’d like to.
 They are still young and learning.
-Due to children being unable to communicate unless crying or whimpering, they are often taught toddler sign language to help inform there wants and needs.
+Due to children being unable to communicate unless crying or whimpering, they are often taught toddler sign language to help inform their wants and needs.
 It was highly effective in our house

 Reason #2: They have no concept of time.
-I think you can understand that a 1 or 2-year-olds don’t grasp the idea of 1 or 2 minutes.
+I think you can understand that 1 or 2-year-olds don’t grasp the idea of 1 or 2 minutes.

 Reason #3: They have trouble controlling their emotions.
 They are still young and are trying to learn how to tell you how they are feeling.
 It is where the toddler sign language comes in handy too so they can express themselves.